MEEIBioinformaticsCenter/phy-mer/README.md

 	  --def-snp=file.csv         Add Haplogroup defining snps to top matches based in file.csv (Build_16_-_rCRS-based_haplogroup_motifs.csv
 	                             in resources folder).
+	  --min-DoC=10               Only apply to BAM inputs.
+Minimal number of occurences of a K-mer to be consider.

 	Mandatory arguments.
 	  Library.txt                Provided with the package: PhyloTree_b16_k12.txt